 - 1.7 Transport NI, previously known as DRD Roads Service, are the sole Road Authority in Northern Ireland.
 Transport NI is responsible for over 25,000km of public roads, 9700km of footways, 5800 bridges and 271,000 street lights.
 They were also previously responsible for 367 public car parks, however off street parking, has from the 1st April 2015, became a Local Government responsibility.
-Transport NI operates within the policy context set by DRD, whose strategic objectives are to maintain, manage and develop NI's transportation network.
-DRD is responsible for formulation of the Regional Transport Strategy, whilst Transport NI is responsible for its implementation. - 1.8 It is important to acknowledge that whilst Mid Ulster Council is now responsible for off street parking it has no authority over the road network within the district.
+Transport NI operates within the policy context set by DRD, whose strategic objectives are to maintain, manage and develop NI's transport Strategy, whilst Transport NI is responsible for its implementation. - 1.8 It is important to acknowledge that whilst Mid Ulster Council is now responsible for off street parking it has no authority over the road network within the district.
 The new Local Development Plan may indicate a desire to see improvements to the existing road network within Mid Ulster but the Council will be limited in what it can achieve as it is DRD who have the authority and control the mechanisms for implementing such changes.